How Many Syns in Gluten Free Bread? Slimming World Syn Guide + Low Syn Recipe

 Syn Values Of Gluten Free Bread

-Gluten free bread has varying syns according to how it is made and the size, to help you stay on track, we've listed some syn values down below.
+Gluten free bread (such as gluten free ciabatta) has varying syns according to how it is made and the size, to help you stay on track, we've listed some syn values down below.

 Ingredients